marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/how-to-use-inline-assembly-language-in-c-code.rst

 ``asm`` supports operand modifiers on operands (for example :samp:`%k2` instead of simply :samp:`%2`).
 Typically these qualifiers are hardware dependent.
-The list of supported modifiers for x86 is found at x86Operandmodifiersx86 Operand modifiers.
+The list of supported modifiers for x86 is found at :ref:`x86operandmodifiers`.

 If the C code that follows the ``asm`` makes no use of any of the output operands, use ``volatile`` for the ``asm`` statement to prevent the